Johnny Martorano: Criminal career

+On March 8, 1973, Martorano machine gunned 30-year-old bartender Michael Milano to death as he was driving in the Brighton neighborhood of Boston after mistaking Milano for a rival gang leader, Al Notarangeli.
+Milano drove a Mercedes-Benz similar to Notarangeli's and wore a fur coat like the one Notarangeli wore.
+Milano's friend, Louis Lapiana, and Lapiana's girlfriend, Dianne Sussman, were also wounded in the shooting.
+Lapiana was left paralyzed until his death in 2001.
+The Winter Hill Gang held a fundraiser for Lapiana at Chandler's bar after the shooting without disclosing to him that it was them who had shot him.

-In 1979, Flemmi and Bulger learned that Martorano and several other Winter Hill members, including James "Gentleman Jim" Mulvey, were about to be indicted for a horse race-fixing scheme involving Fat Tony Ciulla.
+In 1979, Flemmi and Bulger learned that Martorano and several other Winter Hill members, including James "Gentleman Jim" Mulvey, 'Volkswagon' Dwight Taylor, and Victor 'The Vulture' Vitale, were about to be indicted for a horse race-fixing scheme involving Fat Tony Ciulla.
 They warned Martorano, who quickly fled to Florida.
 He spent the next 16 years as a fugitive, although he was frequently called on to take part in murders.
 Along with Winter Hill member Joe McDonald, he was the triggerman for the hits on Roger Wheeler and John Callahan.
+Martorano initially objected to having Callahan killed but was eventually convinced by Bulger and Flemmi.

-Arrested in 1995, Martorano was charged, along with Flemmi and two Boston mafiosi, on a massive racketeering indictment; however, he abruptly agreed to a plea bargain deal in 1999.
-He was angered that Bulger and Flemmi hadn't made any effort to keep him out of the 1979 race-fixing indictment, but had persuaded FBI agent John Connolly to ensure they wouldn't be indicted.
+Martorano was arrested in Boca Raton, Florida in January 1995.
+Martorano was charged, along with Flemmi and two Boston mafiosi, on a massive racketeering indictment; however, he abruptly agreed to a plea bargain deal in 1999.
+He was angered that Bulger, Taylor, Vitale, and Flemmi hadn't made any effort to keep him out of the 1979 race-fixing indictment, but had persuaded FBI agent John Connolly to ensure they wouldn't be indicted.
 More seriously, Bulger and Flemmi had been the ones to tip off authorities about Martorano's whereabouts.
 In return for confessing his murders, Martorano received a reduced prison sentence of 12 years.
 In 2007, he was released from prison and given $20,000 to start a new life.
+Martorano turned down an offer to enter the witness protection program and was still living in the Boston area as of 2008.